fin3ss3g0d/evilgophish/README.md

 ## Future Goals

-- `Microsoft Teams` notifications to a channel upon submitted credentials (this will most likely happen, stay tuned!)
+- Campaign event notifications via some `API`
+  - `Microsoft Teams`?
+  - `Slack`?
+  - `Telegram`?
 - Additions to IP blacklist and redirect rules
+- Add more phishlets

 ## Contributing

 I would like to see this project improve and grow over time.
-If you have improvement ideas, new redirect rules, new IP addresses/blocks to blacklist, or suggestions, please email me at: `fin3ss3g0d@pm.me`.
+If you have improvement ideas, new redirect rules, new IP addresses/blocks to blacklist, phishlets, or suggestions, please email me at: `fin3ss3g0d@pm.me`.